andrewtavis/slides/README.md

 yarn install
 ```

-Build and open your slides of choice by navigating to its directory, linking it to the shared dependencies and executing the `run dev` command for your package manager:
+Build and open your slides of choice by navigating to its directory, linking it to the shared dependencies and executing the `run dev` command:

 ```bash
 cd SLIDES_OF_CHOICE